Items filtered by date: January 2025

 It is best to check your feet regularly to make sure there are no new bruises or cuts that you may not have noticed before.
 For dry feet, moisturizer can easily be a remedy and can be applied as often as necessary to the affected areas.
 Wearing shoes that fit well can also help you maintain good foot health, as well as making it easier to walk and do daily activities without the stress or pain of ill-fitting shoes, high heels, or even flip flops.
 Wearing clean socks with closed shoes is important to ensure that sweat and bacteria do not accumulate within the shoe.
 Clean socks help to prevent Athlete’s foot, fungi problems, bad odors, and can absorb sweat.

-If you have any questions please feel free to contact our offices located in Brooklyn, New York, NY .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact our offices located in Brooklyn, New York, NY .
+We offer the newest diagnostic and treatment technologies for all your foot care needs.